alexsabr/AS_Booksynthetized/networking.md

 RTCP is to transport information to maintain good Quality of Service, it displays to the sender information about the network : jitter, latency, bandwidth... .

+#### Transport Service Access Point (TSAP)
+multiplexing solution of transport protocol to allow a single L3 network address to be used by multiple program on a same host to communicate on the network at the same time.
+In TCP and UDP, these are ports.

 ### TCP
-multiplexing, connection setup, point to point communication, timestamp and sliding windows
+THE transport protocol.
+Connection-full, with timestamp, sliding windows, with mutiplexing (ports) multiplexing, connection setup, point to point communication, timestamp and sliding windows

 #### Establishing Connection in TCP
 #### Congestion Management Connection in TCP